fdzr/lscdiscovery/README.md

 ## Target words

 The target words were sampled from a restricted population, this population being the vocabulary intersection between the two corpora.
 The vocabulary intersection contains only content words (adjectives, adverbs, verbs and nouns).
 One of the characteristics of this population is that each word has more than 40 and 73 occurrences in corpora 1 and 2 respectively.
 In this process 100 words were extracted.

+You can download the target words for phase 1 from [here](https://github.com/fdzr/lscdiscovery/files/8041186/population_restricted.txt).

 ## Papers